-Letter to the Editor: Letter on: Cosmic light matter probes heavy dark matter
+Letter on: Cosmic light matter probes heavy dark matter

 The Viewpoint by Bruce Winstein and Kathryn M. Zurek highlights the recent measurement of high-energy cosmic-ray electrons by the Fermi Gamma-Ray Space Telescope , in the context of two other recent electron measurements—the PAMELA spacecraft , which operates at lower energy than Fermi but distinguishes electrons from positrons, and the ATIC balloon-borne instrument , which presents results in the same energy interval as Fermi and like Fermi does not distinguish electrons from positrons.
 Their commentary is valuable for its description of the astrophysical significance of these cosmic-ray electron results.

 However, in my view Winstein and Zurek are in error when they refer to the distinct difference between the Fermi and ATIC results and state unequivocally “… the large ATIC excess … is ruled out.”
 To be sure, the Fermi results have better statistical precision than the ATIC results, but the difficult part of this high-energy electron measurement is in the systematic uncertainties—distinguishing electrons from protons, which are times more abundant at these energies, and accurately measuring electron energy in a steeply falling energy spectrum (flux proportional to with ).
 Both the ATIC and the Fermi scientists have carefully examined their systematic uncertainties and both have a great deal of confidence in their results.
 Of course, the discrepancy between the two makes clear that one or the other (if not both) contains some error, but we cannot be certain right now where the error lies.